 Meaning of ‘Vairagya’ – Detachment: Part 1 (Yoga Teacher Training in Rishikesh)

 Raw fruit is hanging on to the tree.
-It is attached with the tree.
+It is attached to the tree.
 It requires some force to make it separate from the tree.
 But when the same fruit is fully ripe, it naturally falls down.
 It gets detached from the tree without any external force.
-Same is the case with the flowers, leaves and other parts of the tree.
+The same is the case with the flowers, leaves, and other parts of the tree.
 The moment they are fully mature they start falling down.

 There are four kinds of attachment.
 So we need to be strong on these four planes and get detached from them.
 They are the following:

-So this detachment ‘Vairagya’ is a natural characteristic that develops with the time while practicing yoga.
-We can’t pretend to be detached without really developing it from inside.
-So what great masters suggest us is to simply continue doing your practices and let them bring the change from inside.
+So this detachment ‘Vairagya’ is a natural characteristic that develops with time while practicing yoga.
+We can’t pretend to be detached without really developing it from the inside.
+So what great masters suggest is to simply continue doing your practices and let them bring the change from inside.